Apple Notes is unavailable on Google Play, but Google Keep is offered on the App Store.

 - Draw (separate space)

-Review: There is no doubt that Apple Notes is more advanced in editing.
+Review: Apple Notes is more advanced in editing.

-Because of the extended options, Apple Notes is better than Google Keep in saving notes.
-The app gives the option to save on iCloud and your device.
+Apple Notes is better than Google Keep in saving notes.
+The app lets you save notes on the iCloud and your device.

 Review: This round also goes to Apple Notes.